-Mile 47.1-Good views of the valley to the west where the Oregon Trail route is located.
+Mile 33.6-Good views of the valley to the west where the Oregon Trail route is located.

-Mile 48.3-Blacks Creek.
+Mile 34.8-Blacks Creek.
 Blacks Creek was the last drainage the Oregon Trail crossed before reaching the Boise River in seven miles.
 Most emigrants found limited water here, often stopping for a noon rest before continuing on towards the river.
 A stage station was built in later years at Blacks Creek.
 The trail crossed a mile to the west.
 This area is located on private property.
 The road to Prairie goes to the right.

-"Tuesday [July] 29th ...7 more crossed another dry branch there was water in a pool to the left of the road and excellent [grass] around..."
+Tuesday [July] 29th ...7 more crossed another dry branch there was water in a pool to the left of the road and excellent [grass] around...
 Susan Amelia Cranston, 1851

-Mile 50.8- Interpretive sign.
-The Oregon Trail crosses from left.
+Mile 37.3-The Oregon Trail crosses from left.
 Good ruts on both sides of the road are available for hiking.
+Concrete markers were the original markers used to identify the Oregon Trail route.

-Mile 51.8-Turn right onto road at sign for Bonneville Point.
+Mile 38.3-Right onto paved road at sign for Bonneville Point.

-Mile 53.0-Oregon Trail on right of road.
+Mile 39.5-Oregon Trail on right of road.

-Mile 53.7-Bonneville Point.
-As the trail crossed a ridge, the emigrants were treated to their first view of the Boise River valley.
+Mile 39.9-Bonneville Point.
+As the trail crossed a ridge, the emigrants were treated to their first view of the Boise River Valley.
 Emerging from the mountains to the east, the river flowed through a large valley lined with cottonwood trees.
 These were the first significant trees along the trail for several weeks.
 The trail descended into the river valley, dropping over several benches along the way.

 French-speaking trappers employed by Captain Benjamin Bonneville named the river and the valley for the trees they found along the river.
 There are a number of interpretive signs and historical monuments at Bonneville Point.
 Excellent ruts marked by concrete posts are available for hiking in the area.

 Follow the gravel road back down the hill and turn right onto Blacks Creek Road to reach Interstate 84.

-"Wednesday, Sept.
+Wednesday, Sept.
 15. Today we traveled up a long hill some 4 miles.
 Road good, ascent very gradual.
 When we arrived at the top we got a grand view of the Boise River Valley.
-It is all filled or covered with dry grass and a few trees immediately along the bank, the first we have seen for more than a month."
+It is all filled or covered with dry grass and a few trees immediately along the bank, the first we have seen for more than a month.